-ECLs are a default probability-weighted estimate of credit losses.
+Expected credit losses are a probability-weighted estimate of credit losses.
 They are measured as follows:

-- financial assets that are not credit-impaired at the reporting date: as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the Bank in accordance with the contract and the cash flows that the Bank expects to receive); - financial assets that are credit-impaired at the reporting date: as the difference between the gross carrying amount and the present value of estimated future cash flows; - undrawn loan commitments: as the present value of the difference between the contractual cash flows that are due to the Bank if the commitment is drawn down and the cash flows that the Bank expects to receive; and - financial guarantees: as the present value of the expected payments to reimburse the holder's credit losses less any amounts that the Bank expects to recover.
+- financial assets that are not credit-impaired at the reporting date: as the present value of all cash shortfalls (i.e. the difference between the cash inflow due to the Bank in accordance with the contract and the cash outflowthat the Bank expects to receive); - financial assets that are credit-impaired at the reporting date: if there is the difference between the gross carrying amount and the present value of estimated future cash inflow; - undrawn loan commitments: as the present value of the difference between the contractual cash inflowthat are due to the Bank if the commitment is used and the exprected cash inflow that the Bank expects to receive; and - financial guarantees: as the present value of the expected payments to reimburse the holder's credit losses less any amounts that the Bank expects to recover.